 If you like to have a lot of programs open at once, it's a good idea to understand how your program windows are organized on the taskbar and how you can quickly sort through them.
 Learning to manage multiple windows makes it easier to get to a window quickly and to arrange open windows in a way that makes the most sense to you.

 All open windows are represented by taskbar buttons.
 If you have several windows open (for example, if you open more than one file in a single program or if you open several instances of a program such as a web browser), Windows automatically groups open windows from the same program into a single, unlabeled taskbar button.
 You can point to a taskbar button to see a thumbnail preview of the window or windows it represents.

 Point to a program button on the taskbar.

-Point at a thumbnail.
+Point to a thumbnail.
 All other open windows temporarily fade away to reveal the selected window.

-Point your mouse to a different thumbnail to preview a different window.
+Point to a different thumbnail to preview a different window.

-To restore your desktop view, point your mouse away from the thumbnails.
+To restore your desktop view, move your pointer away from the thumbnails.

-To open the window you are previewing, click the thumbnail.
+To open the window you're previewing, click the thumbnail.

 If you don't want to group taskbar buttons, you can turn off grouping.
 But without grouping, you might not be able to see all of your taskbar buttons at once.